nothing9537/production-react-advanced-project/README.md

 ## Environment

 There are a lot of custom solutions in the project.
 Handy scripts, hooks, scss structure allows to easily introduce new themes/styles.
-For even more comfortable development, you can integrate some CSS-IN-JS library like [styled-components](https://styled-components.com/docs).
+For even more comfortable development could be used some CSS-IN-JS library like [styled-components](https://styled-components.com/docs).

-A lot of helpers to handle redux/hooks (useDispatch -> [buildSlice](/src/shared/lib/store/buildSlide.ts), useSelector -> [buildSelector](/src/shared/lib/store/buildSelector.ts)), class names, query parameters.
+A lot of helpers to handle redux/hooks (useDispatch -> [buildSlice](/src/shared/lib/store/buildSlide.ts), useSelector -> [buildSelector](/src/shared/lib/store/buildSelector.ts)), class names, query parameters feature-flags handlers.

 Several scripts for automated refactoring with [ts-morph](https://ts-morph.com/) have been written, which allow to work with AST code tree, parse and modify it.